IlieLaurentiu/WeatherApp/README.md

-# Blazor_App
+# Weather Website

- A weather app made with Blazor
+An unpublished website project I made for displaying local weather along with other such data.

+What I've learned through this project:
+- Blazor framework & data binding
+- API Requests
+- Async programming
+- Tasks